bobjolliffe/dhis2-tools-ng/server-setup.md

      ```
      cat ~/.ssh/id_rsa.pub | ssh <username>@server-ip 'cat >> ~/.ssh/authorized_keys'
      ```
+     Change the access permission to the authorized_keys using the command below
+     ```
+     sudo chmod 0600 ~/.ssh/authorized_keys
+     ```

      Using your prefered SSHL client software, confirm that you can login using the SSH Key before proceding to the next section.
+     > Logout of the server and login back to the server using SSH key

      The next step is for us to prevent root access and password Authentication using SSH.
 This will allow us to only accept login using SSH keys for a user except root.